Syncano/syncano-cli/README.rst

 Syncano sync
 ============

-Pulling your Instance classes and scripts
+Pulling your Instance Classes and Scripts
 -----------------------------------------

 In order to pull your Instance configuration, execute